taecontrol/moonguard-docs/docs/user.md

 ## Custom User Model

-The following steps must be completed to use a custom User model:
+Follow the next steps to adapt your own `User` model to use MoonGuard features:

-1. Your **User** class must extends from `Illuminate\Database\Eloquent\Model` and implements the `Taecontrol\MoonGuard\Contracts\MoonGuardUser` interface.
+1. Create a `User` class must extends from `Illuminate\Database\Eloquent\Model` and implements the `Taecontrol\MoonGuard\Contracts\MoonGuardUser` contract.
-2. Your **User** class must declare `use Notifiable`.
+2. The `User` class must declare `use Notifiable`.
-3. Implement all the properties and methods required, you can guide yourself with the original `User.php` model from Moonguard.
+3. The `User` class have to implement all the properties and methods required, you can guide yourself with the original `User.php` model from Moonguard.
-3. Replace the new User model class in the configuration file.
+4. Replace the new `User` model class in the configuration file.